momchilovv/Off-Road.World/README.md

 </h1>

 <p align="center">
   Welcome to Off-Road.World, the ultimate destination for off-road enthusiasts!
-Explore news, upcoming events, buy/sell vehicles, and join our forum where you can discuss everything.
+Explore news, upcoming events, buy/sell vehicles, and join the forum where you can discuss everything.
 </p>

 <!-- Features -->